miklescotch/jekyll-now/_posts/2014-3-3-Hello-World.md

 published: true
 ---

+## A little pre

-## Well let's be clear i am just testin all options of this setup.
+_Well let's be clear i am just testin all options of this setup.
 Practicing my English and just hanging around.
-Cause it's funny.
+Cause it's funny._

+_It takes 2 minutes to fell changes, so - a little bit frustrating.
+But just a little bit._